jdiienno/JeffsAESSuite/README.txt

 key (string): Key used for block cipher encryption/decryption

 iv (string): Initialization Vector (or nonce in the case of CTR mode).
+This will be converted to a byte string of length 16 in CBC and OFB mode, and converted to a byte string of length 8 in the CTR mode.
+Also converted to a byte string of length 16 for EBC but it is not actually used.

 cipherBlockType (string): The cipher block type, either AES or Feistel.
 If no input then it'll use AES